EsrefPivcic/FindMyRoute/README.md

 4. Select the number of tickets you want to purchase and the date you want to travel on.

 5. Proceed to checkout and complete the ticket purchase.

+6. When you make a purchase, you will receive an email confirmation for your ticket purchase.
+This email will include details of your purchase, including the route, date, and number of tickets.

 ## Additional Features